seb-mejia/cse15l-lab-reports/lab-report-1-week-2.md

 ![(Special Containment Procedures)](https://user-images.githubusercontent.com/90715607/162534605-d2638149-47c5-4b89-a2b4-6421c9d842d7.png)

-Log into the server once again via `cs15lsp22XXX@ieng6.ucsd.edu`.
+Log into the server once again via `ssh cs15lsp22XXX@ieng6.ucsd.edu`.
 If you enter `ls` in the terminal, you will see WhereAmI.java in the server's home directory.
 Success!
 While you're still logged into the server, use `javac WhereAmI.java` and `java WhereAmI` to run this file on the ieng6 computer.
 Notice anything different?

 ![FireShot Capture 006 - CSE15L Lab Team Nubian Goat - Google Docs - docs google com](https://user-images.githubusercontent.com/90715607/162535392-f41051ca-7360-4840-881f-172834c8de12.png)

+If done correctly, you should get different information related to the server itself.

 **Step V. Setting an SSH Key**